Plan The Perfect Yosemite Road Trip

 Crowds and Permits

 Many explorers prefer the smaller crowds in the fall that contribute to a secluded feel in the park.
-Small crowds doesn’t mean free reign of the park, though – reservations are required to enter Yosemite National Park on some days from April 13 through October 27, 2024, and a permit is always required to hike Half Dome when the cables are up.
+Small crowds doesn’t mean free reign of the park, though – reservations are required to enter Yosemite National Park on some days between spring and fall, and a permit is always required to hike Half Dome when the cables are up.

 Leave No Trace Principles in Yosemite